-Milk is one of the most touted health drink since ages.
+Milk is one of the most touted health drinks in ages.
 Mother’s milk is the entire diet of an infant, not only for infants but milk is a perfect diet for everybody else.

 We always have been told since childhood to drink milk for stronger bones.
 The protein, carbohydrates, vitamins, minerals, and antioxidants found in milk are essential for good health.
-The intake of dairy products have improved bone health, and reduce the risk of osteoporosis.
+The intake of dairy products has improved bone health, and reduced the risk of osteoporosis.
 It reduced the risk of cardiovascular disease and type 2 diabetes, and with lower blood pressure in adults.

 What is Milk?

 Milk is an essential beverage and part of our food.
-The milk of cow, goat, buffalo, lady, histini, mare, camel and sheep are considered useful.
+The milk of cows, goats, buffalo, lady, histini, mare, camel, and sheep are considered useful.
 All essential nutrients are found for the growth and development of the body in the milk.

 Nutritional Information in milk